 However, if the fitness center is factor when selecting your hotel, consider staying at Element Chandler Fashion Center.
 Its large, 24-hour fitness center offers ellipticals, stationary bikes and an assortment of strength training equipment in addition to treadmills and free weights.

-DoubleTree by Hilton Phoenix Chandler is another good option.
+DoubleTree by Hilton Phoenix Chandler is another great option.
 Windows on all four walls make it feel open, instead of boxy and dark as you work out using treadmills, stationary bicycles, strength training equipment, dumbbells and exercise balls.

 Try a state-of-the-art workout